Menu

 The Fountain of Woof

-Monday Morning: Esther Yu, Ph.D., Stanford University; PBKNCA Teaching Excellence Awardee
+Monday Morning: Esther Yu, Ph.D., PBK; Stanford University; PBKNCA Teaching Excellence Awardee

 Early Modern Literature and the Modern University

-Esther Yu is an assistant professor in the Department of English at Stanford University, and a recipient of the PBKNCA Teaching Excellence Award (2023).
-Her book in progress, Experiencing the Novel: The Genre of Tender Conscience, reconsiders the rise of the early British novel, the English Revolution, and the emergence of modern liberalism.
+This talk explored Yu’s book in progress, Experiencing the Novel: The Genre of Tender Conscience, showed why we should reconsider the early British novel, the appearance of Greek literature in Europe after 1453, the English Revolution, and the emergence of modern liberalism.

 There is an ongoing virtual book club open to interested members.